aws-samples/container-persistence-blogpost/2-SingleContainerMultipleHosts/readme.md

 ```

-Now you have a Kubernetes Cluster that can use EBS as an external storage provider.
+Now you have a **Kubernetes Cluster that can use EBS as an external storage provider**.

 The Cluster is distributed over 3 Availability Zones with **two** workers in each AZ.

-To demonstrate that the application can survive the loss of a node in an AZ, we will deploy a Cassandra cluster and simulate the loss of a worker node in one availability zone.
+To demonstrate that the application can survive the loss of a node in an AZ, we will deploy a Cassandra cluster and **simulate the loss of a worker node in one availability zone**.
 The Cassandra Cluster will have one node in every AZ connected to an external EBS storage, as such **during the simulated failure the pod will be restarted on the remaining node in the AZ and the application will be able to reconnect to storage** (as this is external to the container and available on EBS).

 ![Alt text](/images/Cassandra6Deployed.png "Cassandra6Deployed")